 I’m not talking about exercise in the way that we usually think about exercise, like squats and deadlifts.
 I think that’s where most people get freaked out in the first place.
 The word “exercise” is synonymous with strenuous movements.
 But it doesn’t’ have to be at all.
 The exercise I’m talking about are exercises in the form of specific movement patterns, that help our neurons bypass the damaged areas so that the signal can still communicate with our muscles and joints to get the job done. #neurology

-Leg weakness can happen for a few reasons.
+Leg weakness with MS can happen for a few reasons.
 Relapses, muscle atrophy and underuse of muscles are the big ones.
 Usually (not always, but usually) when you’re feeling unstable and weakness in your leg muscles, something is happening in your hip.
 Our hips are the main drivers of motion of our legs.
 Whether it is demyelination leading to hip instability/weakness or underuse, hip instability can lead to leg weakness.
 Hips are responsible for so many things in our bodies, alignment, strength and posture to name just a few.

 One of the best exercises to begin with when having leg weakness is a pelvic tilt exercise.
 In the video you’ll see that I have a ball between my legs, this is to help with deeper muscle and core engagement.
 If you don’t have a ball, you can roll up a towel or use a foam roller if you have one.